 Military incompetence, however, is not the worst of General Milley’s character flaws.
 Most egregiously, Milley behaved more like a Chinese mole than a U.S. General when he went behind President Trump’s back and offered his Chinese counterpart a “heads up” in the event we should launch a preemptive strike.
 He also thought nothing of having tete-a-tetes about confidential White House matters with muckraking journalist Bob Woodward and other authors.
 This is the same General Milley who publicly apologized for being seen in uniform with President Trump at Lafayette Square because, as he said, “it created a perception of the military involved in politics.”
 General Milley was also vocal before the House Armed Services Committee when he stated that he was “personally outraged by George Floyd’s brutal and senseless killing.”
-Yet, hypocritically, the General has never decried the death, destruction, and violence which gripped the nation in the Summer of 2020.
-Clearly, General Milley has proved to be more adept at polishing his woke celebrity credentials than at protecting our troops.
+That is pure cant as the General has never decried the death, destruction, and violence which gripped the nation in the Summer of 2020.
+Clearly, General Milley – perhaps, President Trump’s worst personnel decision – has proved to be more adept at polishing his woke celebrity credentials for some future non-military gig than at protecting our troops.
 Milley’s deeds, and his words have done nothing but encourage our foes.

 No worse example of our nation’s loss of a warrior ethos can be found than in Naval Academy Lieutenant David Nartker’s groveling before his Iranian captors in January, 2016 when the two riverine boats under his command sailed off course into Iranian waters due to his incompetence.
 “The Iranian behavior was fantastic while we were here and we thank you very much for your hospitality and your assistance.”
 Contrast the Lieutenant’s sniveling behavior to the dying words of Commander James Lawrence when he ordered “don’t give up the ship” during a battle in the War of 1812.